 Contents Introduction - 5 min Presentations Understanding HBCD and POPs-PBDEs - 10 min. (by Secretariat of the Basel, Rotterdam and Stockholm Conventions) Establishing inventory of HBCD and POPs-PBDEs - 10 min.
-Target group Stockholm Convention Official Contact Points, Basel Convention Competent Authorities, Rotteredam Convention DNAs and National Focal Points, national experts involved in the review and update of the NIPs at the national level, especially in the undertaking of the new POPs inventories, Basel Convention Small Intersessional Working Group on new POPs waste, POPRC members and observers, CRC members and observers.
-Background.
 Social Venture Network.

+INCR includes the largest institutional investors in North America as well as leading religious and labor funds, asset managers and socially responsible investment funds.
 In 2013, INCR turned 10 years old, celebrating a decade of investor action on climate risk.
-Watch the video below to hear from founding members, Ceres staff and other financial leaders about the impact that investors have had over the past 10 years on corporate responses to climate change, policy advances addressing climate risk and the global movement to mobilize investors to reduce climate change risks from their portfolios.
+Watch the video below to hear from founding members, Ceres staff and other financial leaders about the impact that investors had on corporate responses to climate change, policy advances addressing climate risk and the global movement to mobilize investors to reduce climate change risks from their portfolios.
 IHRB (Institute for Human Rights and Business) IEA (International Energy Agency) GEF (Global Environment Facility) WMO (World Meteorological Organization)

 IPCC (Intergovernmental Panel on Climate Change) ILO (International Labour Organization) IIGCC (Institutional Investor Group on Climate Change) IGCC (Investor Group on Climate Change) GRI (Global Reporting Initiative) Eurosif.
 Ceres.
 CDP (Carbon Disclosure Project) ASrIA.